creijon/intersections/readme.md

 This means that it is significantly more efficient if the domain is mostly made up of intersecting shapes.
 This is often the case when performing a series of hierarchial tests such as with the generation of Sparse Voxel Octrees from triangle meshes.

 If the domain contains a significant number of disjoint shape queries then performance of the two solutions is very similar, since the bounding box check is very effective in filtering these out early.

+### Unity Burst and Mathematics

+I've ported the intersection functions over to use Unity.Mathematics, which has cleaned up a lot of the code and made it far more similar to GLSL or HLSL.
+However, the performance when of Unity.Mathematics when not being complied with Unity Burst is far worse than the equivalent functions written with the traditional Vector3 classes and Mathf functions.
+I think it's worth keeping both implementations for the cases where you can't use Burst.